 Wayne holds a B.S. in Systems Engineering from the University of Pennsylvania, an M.S. in Operations Research (applied mathematics) from Case Western Reserve University, and an MBA from the University of Maryland.
 He spent 20 years traveling the world analyzing, developing, and managing high-technology companies.
-Now that he has "settled down," he devotes his full time as a tutor for Everest and has been with us for nearly a decade.
+Now that he has "settled down," he devotes his full time as a tutor for Everest and has been with us since we opened in 2007.